Ronald DeFeo Jr.: Controversies

 All six of the victims were found face down in their beds with no signs of a struggle.
 The police investigation concluded that the rifle had not been fitted with a sound suppressor and found no evidence of sedatives having been administered.
 DeFeo claimed during his interrogation that he had drugged his family.

 DeFeo had a volatile relationship with his father, but the motive for the killings remains unclear.
-He asked police what he had to do in order to collect on his father's life insurance, which prompted the prosecution to suggest at trial that his motive was to collect on the life insurance policies of his parents.
+He asked police what he had to do to collect on his father's life insurance, which prompted the prosecution to suggest at trial that his motive was to collect on the life insurance policies of his parents.

-After his conviction, DeFeo gave several varying accounts of how the killings were carried out.
-In a 1986 interview for Newsday, DeFeo claimed his sister Dawn killed their father and then their distraught mother killed all of his siblings, apparently with a rifle before he killed his mother.
+After his conviction, DeFeo gave varying accounts of how the killings were carried out.
+In a 1986 interview for Newsday, DeFeo claimed his sister Dawn killed their father and then their distraught mother killed all of his siblings, apparently with a rifle, before he killed his mother.
 He stated that he took the blame because he was afraid to say anything negative about his mother to her father, Michael Brigante Sr., and his father's uncle, out of fear that they would kill him.
 His father's uncle was Peter DeFeo, a caporegime in the Genovese crime family.
 In this interview, DeFeo also asserted he was married at the time of the murders to a woman named Geraldine Gates, with whom he was living in New Jersey, and that his mother phoned to ask him to return to Amityville to break up a fight between Dawn and their father.
-Subsequently, he drove to Amityville with Geraldine's brother, Richard Romondoe, who was with him at the time of the murders and could verify his story completely.
+Subsequently, he drove to Amityville with Geraldine's brother, Richard Romondoe, who was with him at the time of the murders and could verify his entire story.